 By default, access to records will be shared separately with parties and Advisors who have been designated in writing by the party.
-If the party DOES NOT want the records shared with their Advisor, they must indicate such a request in writing to the Director of Title IX and Civil Rights.
+If the party DOES NOT want the records shared with their Advisor, they must indicate such a request in writing to the Title IX Coordinator.
 If the party does so, they may not share or disclose the records to their Advisor or any other person.